Skip to content

 2. Get a permit

-If you want to march on a public street, you will need to get a permit from the local government.
-Make sure you do this well in advance, as it can take some time to process the permit.
+If you want to march on a public street, might need to get a permit from the local government.
+Check out the legal details for your country.

 3. Plan the route